spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 <%(#Expandable title="What does `InstallGDK.bat` do?")%>
 The script automatically opens a command line window and performs the following:

-* Clones the UnrealGDK into your EU fork's `Plugins` directory
+* Clones the UnrealGDK into your UE fork's `Plugins` directory
 * Clones the Example Project into your Engine's `Samples` directory.
 * Sets up the GDK for use with the Example Project by running `Setup.bat`
 * Generates Visual Studio solution files for the `UnrealGDKExampleProject`.<br/>